jimasp/behave-vsc/README.md

 ---
-## Project Requirements
+## Project requirements
-- A single vscode workspace folder (extension does not support "multi-root workspaces")
+- A single vscode workspace folder (this extension does not support "multi-root workspaces")
 - No conflicting behave extension is enabled
 - [ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension
 - [behave](https://behave.readthedocs.io)
 - [python](https://www.python.org/)

 ### Required project directory structure
-- A (lowercase) "features" folder somewhere in the project.
+- A single "features" folder somewhere inside your workspace folder.
+If your features folder has another name, then see `featuresPath` in [Extension settings][#extension-settings].
 - `features` and `steps` folders must be contained somewhere within the vscode workspace working directory (not outside of it).
-- A behave-conformant directory structure, for example, a project root `features` folder that contains a `steps` folder and some grouped features folders:
+- A behave-conformant directory structure, for example, a project root `features` folder that contains a `steps` folder and some grouped features
+folders:
 ```
   . features/
   .       +-- steps/
   .       |      +-- *.py
-  .       +-- group1_features/
+  .       +-- web_tests/
   .       |      +-- *.feature
-  .       +-- group2_features/
+  .       +-- storage_tests/
   .       |      +-- *.feature
   .       +-- environment.py
 ```